Cops Are People Too

 We understand this.
 But does anybody else?

-This 29-year-old officer had over five years on the job.
+This officer had over five years on the job.
 She was active, talented, educated and loved.
 She was human — she was people too.
 What is more important, though, is that this officer had a young child, who is now left without a mother.
 I cannot imagine the heartbreak felt by the family, and by that little boy.
-My heart goes out to Officer 11337’s family, friends and colleagues.
+My heart goes out to her family, friends and colleagues.

 I am tired of the empty platitudes from politicians and command staff.
 Once again, the brass and the politicians are encouraging officers to seek help from their employee assistance programs.
 You know the drill: “Just reach out if you need someone to talk to.”
 Let’s not forget the “We love you and care about you and the city needs you” sound bites.
 And yet, officers across the country are being asked to do more and more with less and less.